simoniz0r/deb2appimage/README.md

 # Arguments

 ```
---help          Show this output and exit
+--help|-h          Show this output and exit

 --json|-j       Specify the location of the json file for building the AppImage (required)